 While the shape of an LED bulb resembles that of a conventional incandescent bulb, there is much more advanced technology at work inside it.

-How LEDs Work
+How Do LEDs Work?

 LED stands for “light emitting diode.”
-When electrons pass through light emitting diodes, they turn into light.
+When electrons pass through light-emitting diodes, they turn into light.
 It takes less energy to create light this way than it does with CFL and incandescent bulbs.
-When compared to a CFL bulb, an LED bulb’s light-creating process is more energy efficient and radiates less heat.
+When compared to a CFL bulb, an LED bulb’s light-creating process is more energy-efficient and radiates less heat.

 You may have encountered the complaint that LED lights are directional.
 While the LEDs in LED bulbs today still shine in one direction, omnidirectional LED bulbs have become available to replicate the lighting effect of incandescent bulbs.

-Another interesting characteristic of LED bulbs is that they become dimmer over time instead of suddenly burning out altogether.
+Another interesting feature of LED bulbs is that they become dimmer over time instead of suddenly burning out altogether.
 This is quite useful because you’ll have some warning that an old bulb should be replaced, although the need to replace them won’t be very frequent.

 In terms of upfront cost, you can expect to pay more for an LED bulb than you would for a CFL bulb.
 However, although LED bulbs are still fairly new to the market, they have thus far proven more cost-effective in the long run than CFL, as well as longer lasting by over 15,000 hours.

-More energy efficient
+- More energy efficient

-Radiate less heat
+- Radiate less heat

-Longer lasting than CFL (25,000 hours as opposed to 8,000 hours)
+- Longer lasting than CFL (25,000 hours as opposed to 8,000 hours)

-More cost-effective in the long run
+- More cost-effective in the long run

-Higher cost up front
+- Higher cost upfront

-Newer to market
+- Newer to market

 - When you flip on the light switch, you’re sending an electric current through a tube in the bulb that contains both argon and a tiny amount of mercury vapor.

 As stated previously, this process to produce light does take more energy and radiates more heat than it does with LEDs.
 Also, some people notice a slight “start-up” time for CFLs to gain their full luminosity after first being turned on.
 However, CFLs are still a smarter energy choice than incandescent bulbs, consuming around 70% less energy.

 CFL bulbs are priced somewhat lower than LEDs, which might better suit some households that would still like a more energy-efficient alternative than incandescent bulbs.
 On average, you can expect to spend around $3 to $5 per bulb.

-Lower upfront cost than LED bulbs
+- Lower upfront cost than LED bulbs

-Lasts about 6,800 hours longer than incandescent bulbs
+- Lasts about 7,000+ hours longer than incandescent bulbs

-Radiates more heat
+- Radiates more heat

-Contains mercury; dangerous to discard in a landfill
+- Contains mercury; dangerous to discard in a landfill

 Due to their longer lifespan and better energy-efficiency than CFL bulbs, LED bulbs do “win” in terms of cost-effectiveness.
-That being said, CFL is not a bad option and will definitely save you money over traditional incandescent lighting.Interested in going all out with LED lighting?
-All Electric Services offers a wide range of lighting services, including LED retrofits.
-Renovating your old standard or modular light fixtures to LED luminaires increases overall lighting output while reducing heat emissions and your energy costs.
+That being said, CFL is not a bad option and will definitely save you money over traditional incandescent lighting.
+If you have any questions on CFL vs LED, call All Electric Services at (407) 890-7782.